Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Abstract

 \section{Abstract}

 We present HiDe, a novel hierarchical reinforcement learning architecture that successfully solves long horizon control tasks and generalizes to unseen test scenarios.
 Functional decomposition between planning and low-level control is achieved by explicitly separating the state-action spaces across the hierarchy, which allows the integration of task-relevant knowledge per layer.
 We propose an RL-based planner to efficiently leverage the information in the planning layer of the hierarchy, while the control layer learns a goal-conditioned control policy.
-The hierarchy is trained jointly but allows for the composition of different policies such as transferring layers across multiple agents.
-We experimentally show that our method generalizes across unseen test environments and can scale to tasks well beyond 3x horizon length compared to both learning and non-learning based approaches.
+The hierarchy is trained jointly but allows for the modular transfer of policy layers across hierarchies of different agents.
+We experimentally show that our method generalizes across unseen test environments and can scale to 3x horizon length compared to both learning and non-learning based methods.
 We evaluate on complex continuous control tasks with sparse rewards, including navigation and robot manipulation.
-See videos at {\url{https://sites.google.com/view/hide-rl}}.